peterhinch/micropython-async/gps/README.md

 ### 1.4.2 Python 3.5 or later

-On platforms with an underlying OS such as the Raspberry Pi ensure that `as_GPS.py` (and optionally `as_rwGPS.py`) is on the Python path and that the Python version is 3.5 or later.
+On platforms with an underlying OS such as the Raspberry Pi ensure that the required driver files are on the Python path and that the Python version is 3.5 or later.

 # 2. The AS_GPS Class read-only driver